Mikejo5000/vsts-docs-pr/docs/public/view-project-dashboard-public.md

 [!INCLUDE [temp](_shared/version-public-projects.md)]

-You can view the homepage or dashboards defined for an Azure CodeX public project.
+You can view the homepage or dashboards defined for an Azure Codex public project.
 From the project page, you can XXX.
 From a dashboard, you can XXX.

 If you're a contributor, you can also [edit README files for a project](../collaborate/project-vision-status.md#create-a-repository-readme-or-welcome-page) and [add and edit dashboards](../report/dashboards/dashboards.md).